Tzrlk/book-twilight-hell/concepts/stress.md

 ### Exhaustion

 All people get tired at some stage.
 They might never sleep, but they always get tired.
 As a story progresses, character will become exhausted with the constant physical and mental stress of their activities.
 As they get more exhausted, things get progressively harder.

 Exhaustion is represented in play as a Stress track.
 The amount of boxes is equal to the Character's Clarity + Endurance.

 #### Increased Effort

 For a temporary boost, Exhaustion dice can be added to the player's side of the Challenge pool, thereby gaining an advantage.
 However, this increases the risk of Exhaustion dominating the Challenge.
 In addition, each dice added above the Character's Clarity increases their Exhaustion score by one.

 #### Taking Damage

 As mentioned in the other stress track descriptions, Minor Consequences take a toll when they disappear at the conclusion of a Scene.
 For each stress group, the Character takes a hit to their Exhaustion track for the next Scene of power equal to the number of Minor Consequences removed.
 This includes Minor Consequences from Exhaustion.

 #### Recovery

 A character can rest and sleep, removing an appropriate number of exhaustion points to the depth and length of the rest.
 Of course, if challenges occur during ones sleep, Exhaustion may need to be accumulated to survive them.
 Making it through the night may be a challenge in itself.

+### Fear

+Franklin D. Roosevelt said at his inaugural speech a sentence that seems perfectly apt to highlight the danger of Fear in the Twilight hell:

+> “So, first of all, let me assert my firm belief that the only thing we have
+> to fear is fear itself—nameless, unreasoning, unjustified terror which
+> paralyzes needed efforts to convert retreat into advance.”

+The very fabric of reality is distorted by the Fear of those who dwell within it.
+Where the Stability of a Domain is weak, the effects of Fear, and the things that can manifest from it are stronger and more terrible.

+### Madness

+The Twilight Hell is contradictary at the best of times.
+The minds trapped within its clutches struggle to make what sense they can of it.
+The slow erosion of ones' worldview causes a spiral of madness that ends in nothing good.

+#### Contradiction

+Aspects are what keep a character safe, and provide consistency in a place where there is none.
+By declining a Compel on one of their Aspects, a contradiction in their worldview is created, and so they take a point of stress to their Madness track.

+#### Recovery

+Recovering one's sanity and shoring up the Ego requires rest and some kind of re-framing.
+This re-framing can be pursued through careful therapy, radical catharsis, drug-fueled spirit quests, or a combination of all three.

+That being said, since there is magic available to directly attack the underpinnings of a Character's sanity, there are also magical effects, and even some forms of technology, that can mitigate or even remove accrued stress and consequences.